pdzx/multi-edges/README.md

 you can now use the draw_networkx_multi_edges and play with the rad argument to draw your graph with multiple edges as seen in the example 1

 example 2 is just another example of more complicated graph draw with this function

+Caveat: work only if the parameter arrows is set to true in draw_networkx_multi_edges (default settings)